SIPupstreamDesign/ChOWDER/UserGuide/en/UserGuide.md

 ### Display and ID

-You can differentiate between all the connected Display by the Display ID shown above each Display.
+You can differentiate between all connected Display by the Display ID shown above each Display.
 IDs are specific to the connected terminal whereby each terminal is assigned one ID.

 <img src="image/3Button1.png" alt="Display ID" width="283" />